What are Sirtfoods and how to start with the Sirtfood Diet that Adele was using to lose weight?

 If you want to know the answers to this question you are in the right place.
 We will try to explain and inform you about the new diet trend called “Sirtfood Diet”.

-Many celebrities are using this diet trend not just you can eat chocolate and drink wine, the creators claim that it is healthy too.
+Many celebrities are using this diet trend, because not just you can eat chocolate and drink wine, the creators claim that it is healthy too.

 What Is the Sirtfood Diet?

-This diet is based on research on sirtuins (SIRTs), a group of seven proteins found in the body that has been shown to regulate a variety of functions, including metabolism, inflammation, and lifespan.
+The authors of the book the Sirtfood Diet Aidan Gogins and Glen Matten advice eating foods rich in sirtuins ( a group of seven proteins found in the body that has been shown to regulate a variety of functions, including metabolism, inflammation, and lifespan).